agenkin3/feedback-frontend/README.md

 #Feedback App

  Feedback App a web application where medical students and attending physicians can create and view evaluations for their shifts.
-You can find the backend at this link [(www.github.com/alicegenkin/feedback-backend)]
+You can find the backend at this [link](www.github.com/alicegenkin/feedback-backend)

 ## Installation
 Please run

 bundle install
-Open up the back-end repo located here.[(www.github.com/alicegenkin/feedback-backend)]
+Open up the back-end repo located [here](www.github.com/alicegenkin/feedback-backend).

 In backend terminal, run: